nityam2007/Custom-Kali-Server-Cli/README.md

 # Kali-Server

 - ## What is it ?
 It is a simple customised linux for home lab or server , it is alternative of ubuntu server but minimal , It is based on debian based kali linux and it is mininmal install of kali and made for VMs .
-Both Cli and Gui are there pre set for your project
+Both Cli and Gui are there pre set for your project or servers or home labs

 - ## Default Account(user) / Settings / Configs (CLI-GUI)